 - Review the Official Guide to US Law Schools.

 - Talk to people who have a connection to the legal profession.
 Be prepared to hear about the advantages as well as the disadvantages.

 - Consider visiting Career Services office, which is another helpful resource for students exploring law.
-There, a career advisor can assist you in exploring the legal profession and assessing whether or not the field is fitting to your strengths and preferences.
+There, a career advisor with a focus on law can assist you in exploring the legal profession and assessing whether or not the field is fitting to your strengths and preferences.

 - Finally, please take the time to explore our website.
 Whether you already have begun the law school application process or you are in the first stages of considering the law profession, I am confident that you will find some helpful information.

 We look forward to meeting with you, answering your questions, and providing guidance as you consider a career in law!

 Tanya Higuera & Miguel Morán-Lanier